-Overpronation of the foot is not an injury itself but if you overpronate then you may be more susceptible to a number of sports injuries.
-It is often
+Overpronation and oversupination of the foot is not an injury itself but describes the biomechanics of your foot. if you overpronate or oversupinate then you may be more susceptible to a number of sports injuries.

 When standing, pronation occurs as the foot rolls inwards and the arch of the foot flattens, hence the term often used to describe someone who overpronates as having 'flat feet'.
 Pronation is a normal part of the gait cycle which helps to provide shock absorption at the foot.
 The opposite movement to pronation is supination.

 Excess pronation usually causes overuse type injuries, occurring most frequently in runners.
 When a neutral foot pronates during walking or running, the lower leg, knee, and thigh all rotate internally (medially).
 When an athlete with an overpronates this rotation inwards movement is exaggerated.